tedkim97/tedkim97.github.io/_posts/2021-08-01-linking_more_opinion.md

 ## Linking = Easier Verification

-It's possible for conventional wisdom to be wrong about a subject, and for the general public to take a while to catch up with the more "nuanced" wisdom[^4].
+It's possible for conventional wisdom to be wrong about a subject, and for the general public to take a while to catch up with the more "nuanced" wisdom[^5].
 What's wonderful is that normal people can verify (or at least be convinced) that conventional wisdom is wrong with evidence (Science!).
-Without evidence, I just feel confused.
+However, if you don't provide a way to locate this evidence, the burden of verifying these claims is on the burden of the learner.
+This just ends up being an incredibly frustrating and confusing experience for the interested.

-[^4]: I can imagine anecdotal evidences, but no citations with systematic studies of "conventional knowledge vs reality"
+[^5]: I can imagine anecdotal evidences, but no citations with systematic studies of "conventional knowledge vs reality"

 In this ["best practices" post](https://newrelic.com/blog/best-practices/expected-distributions-website-response-times) by NewRelic, a company that provides monitoring services and apis, the article states that one of their engineers knows that latency distributions more follow an erlang distribution rather than a log-normal distribution.
-Then there is absolutely no citation, evidence, or reasoning, so I'm left furiously researching (and trying to find results)[^5].
+Then there is absolutely no citation, evidence, or reasoning, so I'm left furiously researching (and trying to find results)[^6].
 On the other hand, the same post links research detailing reasoning and methodology for why log normal distributions generally fit latency measurements (Ciemiewicz, David M. "What Do You mean?-Revisiting Statistics for Web Response Time Measurements."
 In Int.
 CMG Conference, pp. 385-396.
 2001) - where I can *pretend* to understand the research's and share it.

-[^5]: To be fair, the individual probably was pestered into contributing to this and had other priorities
+[^6]: To be fair, the individual probably was pestered into contributing to this and had other priorities

-The engineer in question could be right - but without a link it's incredibly difficult to verify these claims.
-As a result, the a skeptical audience is left confused and unconvinced.
+The engineer in question could be right - but without a link or clue I found it incredibly difficult to verify these claims.
+As a result, I was just annoyed, confused, and unconvinced.

 ## "Common Knowledge" is Rarely Common